AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 While ASSET is and always will be a language for defining functions with vector valued inputs and outputs, we do have limited but growing support for interpreting VectorFunctions as matrices inside of expressions.
 This is supported through the :code:`vf.ColMatrix` and :code:`vf.RowMatrix` types.
-These are types constructed from some VectorFunction and interprets the outputs as nxm matrix.
+These are types constructed from some VectorFunction and interprets the outputs as :math:`n \times m` matrix.
-A :code:`ColMatrix` will interpret the coefficients of output as a column major matrix, whereas :code:`RowMatrix` interprets them as a row major matrix.
+A :code:`ColMatrix` will interpret the coefficients of the output as a column major matrix, whereas :code:`RowMatrix` interprets them as a row major matrix.
 Once constructed you may multiply matrices by any other appropriately sized Row/ColMatrix functions in any order, or multiply them on the right by appropriately sized VectorFunctions.
 The result of all matrix on matrix operations are assumed to be :code:`ColMatrix` type.
 The result of Matrix*vector operations is :code:`VectorFunction`.